 Well, it was my first body of work—my first commercial painting show—and it was just after the birth of my first child.
 So I was just living it, and I’d never even considered using children up until that point.
-And I was never a maternal person up until I became a mother.
+And I was never a maternal person up until the point I became a mother.
 It was an unplanned pregnancy and I was just sort of catapulted into this new universe, this wonderful new universe.
-And I, like every new mother, was just so dizzyingly in love with my child.
+And I, like every new mother, I was just so dizzyingly in love with my child.
 That was where the show came from.
 And I think it definitely comes from an extension of my experience of being a mother.

 Is that a hard thing to navigate in the art world?

 Being a mother?